MicrosoftDocs/nav-content/dynamics-nav-app/production-how-to-post-consumption.md

 ---
-    title: How to Batch Post Consumption | Microsoft Docs
+    title: How to Batch Post Consumption
     description: If the flushing method is **Manual**, you must post the components manually, using a consumption journal.